 On Sunday, the Puma will toe the starting line at the Emerald Across the Bay 12k with one isolated and intense thought on his mind…funny-ass kitten videos.
 However, after that adorable/hilarious brain wave passes, he’ll then realize a race is about to start, so he better focus (I’m going to stop writing in the third person now, because much like a puppy who sees its reflection in the mirror for the first time, I’m starting to confuse and aggravate myself).

-The ground (and the competition)
+The ground (and the competition) trembles with their every step. |

 As noted above, my first race of the year, the Emerald Across the Bay 12k, takes place this weekend.
 The race has additional significance this year, because I’m the defending Clydesdale Division (see: “Fatty Race”) Champion.
 For those of you who aren’t familiar with the “Clyesdale” term, some races include special (see: better) divisions for larger (see: sexier) competitors.
 Men who weigh over 200 lbs. and women who weigh over 150 lbs. can compete in these special divisions.
 The men’s division is called the “Clydesdale” division, after the majestic horse that, most notably, pulls the Budweiser delivery cart during Superbowl commercials.
 The creators of the women’s category, apparently not wanting to liken their athletes to beer-toting beasts-of-burden, named it the “Athena” division.
 It’s definitely appreciated when races recognize the winners of these sub-divisions, because those scrawny elite runners will never truly understand what it’s like to be slowed down by the weight of your own breathtaking awesomeness.